 Today, many entrepreneurs are adopting collaborative robots with the aim of enhancing safety in the workplace.
-While collaborative robots can be among the most secure areas of a company’s production structure in regard to cyber attack threats and human-machine collaboration, it is important to understand that they operate in online based environments.
+While collaborative robots can be among the most secure areas of a company’s production structure in regard to cyber attack threats and human-machine collaboration, it is important to understand that they operate in online-based environments.

 Of course, collaborative robots also known as cobots are quite promising in terms of enhanced productivity, efficiency, and innovation.
 However, they also have drawbacks.
-When a company accommodates a huge percentage of their operations online, they become more vulnerable to cyber attacks.
+When a company accommodates a huge percentage of their operations online, they become more vulnerable to cyber-attacks.

 Of course, these may not target the cobots directly but could have a negative impact on their performance.
 Below are various cyber protection risks which may indirectly or directly influence collaborative robots.

-The digitization of major operations in the manufacturing and other sectors is often referred to as Industry 4.0.
+The digitization of major operations in manufacturing and other sectors is often referred to as Industry 4.0.
 This has raised some concerns, especially in the IIoT (industrial internet of things) prospect.
 IIoT is a subsection of the internet of things and both define the increasing network of sensors and gadgets connected through networks.

 The spotlight on IIoT in this context is based on industrial settings.
 In both IoT and IIoT, various gadgets may be deficient of utmost security record.
 The collaborative robot as mentioned above may not be at risk.
 However, a cybercriminal accessing your network could navigate through to the cobot via the connectivity.

 As companies consider integrating cobots with IIoT gadgets, it is important to factor in different concrete strategies of safeguarding access to the gadget.
 Actually, they should ensure that the manufacturers of their industrial internet of things gadgets uphold stringent software protection practices.
-Failure to this could jeopardize security and endanger the cobot.
+Failure to do this could jeopardize security and endanger the cobot.